j-party/game/README.md

 This project is the software piece of the J!Party collection.

-It is built on top of the AngularJS framework; no server required.
+It is built on top of the [Aurelia](http://aurelia.io/) framework; no server required.

 ## Installation